 Treatment for depression may include medication, talk therapy, or a combination of both.

 - Antidepressants: Many different drugs, including Prozac, Zoloft, Elavil, and Wellbutrin, are used to treat depression.
-Some antidepressants can worsen ED, so be honest with your doctor about your condition so that he or she can prescribe an appropriate treatment.
+Some antidepressants can worsen ED, so be honest with your doctor about your condition so that they can prescribe an appropriate treatment.

 - Talk therapy: During therapy, a licensed and trained mental health care professional helps you identify and work through issues related to depression.
 Types of talk therapy include couples therapy, individual therapy, and group therapy.